Helping Companies and Individuals throughout the United States and worldwide

 The L-1A new office is a special provision of the L-1A intracompany transfer visa that allows a foreign company to establish a new office, subsidiary, or branch in the United States.
 Here are some key details:

-Attorneys at Chary Law have the knowledge and aggressive approach to protecting your employee through the J1 Visa Waiver process.
-With extensive experience and proven successes in procuring waivers, we work tirelessly to help your organization navigate the immigration environment.
+Attorneys at Chary Law have the knowledge and aggressive approach to guiding your investment through the Investment Immigration process.
+With extensive experience and proven successes in procuring approvals, we work tirelessly to help your organization navigate the immigration environment.

 Experienced Immigration Attorneys